aromatt/xcopr/README.md

 stdin to child processes.

 But the similarities end there:
-* `xargs` groups its stdin into batches of arguments for its child processes;
-  `xcopr` pipes its stdin to its coprocesses.
+* `xargs` groups its stdin into batches which are distributed them to fired-and-forgotten child processes; `xcopr` pipes its stdin to coordinated coprocesses whose outputs can be reintegrated into the pipeline.
 * `xargs` invokes the specified utility several times (one for each batch of arguments); `xcopr`'s coprocesses are long-lived.
-* `xargs` does not preserve stdin for further downstream processing; `xcopr` does.
+* `xargs` does not support preservation of stdin for downstream processing; `xcopr` does.
 * `xargs` does not support multiple coordinated subprocesses; `xcopr` does.
 </details>